Associate Degree Programs

 Program Outcomes

-PO-9Acquiring the analytical thinking skills required in the field of computer programming, and creating and running programs in accordance with this analytical perspective.
+PO-7Acquiring the analytical thinking skills required by computer programming, developing and executing programs with an appropriate perspective.

 Learning Outcomes